bthate/genoclaim/README.rst

 Knowing it's poison - "I regret to advise you that the Prosecutor has confirmed that the communication does not introduce new facts or evidence that would alter the previous determination that there is not a basis to proceed under the Rome Statute." - https://genoclaim.readthedocs.io #ggz

+End of story:

+The king commits guilty to genocide ..